 Will Parks Fall Behind?

-I see only two motivations that explain the desire to submerge some of our last remaining wild places under cellular and internet waves: a concern of losing visitors because the parks will seem too quaint for an umbilically digital generation; or (more worrying still) a means to fleece visitors in a marketplace blissfully devoid of commercial competition.
+I see two explanations for downing our last wild places under cellular and internet waves: a concern of losing visitors because the parks will seem too quaint for an umbilically digital generation; or (more worrying still) a way to fleece visitors in a national parks that are currently devoid of commercial competition.

-First, the unfounded concern that parks are losing visitors.
-All indications point to the opposite: our national parks are loved to death.
+First, all indications point to the opposite of losing visitors: our national parks are loved to death.
 The National Parks saw a record number of visitors in 2016, over 330 million, a threefold increase since 1990.
 From Acadia to Zion, understaffed and underfunded parks are struggling to corral record numbers of tourists while at the same time providing clean, modern facilities and the unparalleled nature experiences these visitors expect.
 Because it detracts from the experience, parks are looking for ways to keep pervasive technology at bay, not lower the drawbridge and invite it inside.

 Balancing Business & Pleasure

 But Mather understood that the new National Park Service desperately needed citizen champions.
-At that time, the very future of the agency depended on it.
-In hindsight, Mather’s work establishing the parks opened the door for future generations to define the other side of their mission, emphasizing the NPS role as a safeguard for vanishing species and landscapes, one-of-a-kind historical landmarks and artifacts, and places for teaching and research.
+At that time, the very future of the NPS depended on it.
+In hindsight, Mather’s work establishing the parks opened the door for future generations to define the other side of their mission, to emphasize the parks’ role as a safeguard for vanishing species and landscapes, a sanctum for one-of-a-kind historical landmarks and artifacts, and an outdoor classroom for teaching and research.

 In order to assure that an increasing population, accompanied by expanding settlement and growing mechanization, does not occupy and modify all areas within the United States and its possessions, leaving no lands designated for preservation and protection in their natural condition, it is hereby declared to be the policy of the Congress to secure for the American people of present and future generations the benefits of an enduring resource of wilderness.The Wilderness Act of 1964

-Fittingly, given the agency’s double-edged mandate, today about half the National Park System is Wilderness, 40 million acres.
+Fittingly, given the park service’s double-edged mandate, today about half the National Park System is Wilderness: 40 million acres.

-While no one expects every acre of the National Park System to convince us that we missed the successful launch of the time machine, this spirit strikes at the soul of the agency.
+While no one expects every acre of the National Park System to convince us that we missed the successful launch of the time machine, this counterintuitive spirit strikes at the soul of the agency.
 The Park Service is not an agency of advancement, but one of preservation.
 We must embrace that fact as the distinguishing feature that makes the parks authentic: preservation in an age of progress.
 The boldness of that idea fuels the parks’ popularity.

 However, the astute judgement and civic values of leaders like Mather are no longer the norm.
-The modern conservative businessman whose influence will likely determine the future of the next 100 years of the National Park Service does not advocate for new government agencies, the expansion of government landholdings, or proudly join conservation groups like the Sierra Club.
+The modern businessman whose influence may determine the future of the next 100 years of the National Park Service is no Mather—they won’t advocate for new government agencies and the expansion of government landholdings, or proudly join conservation groups like the Sierra Club as Mather did.

 The Price of Admission

-Because the administration has not prioritized existing challenges, I doubt is has considered what a poorly conceived NPS “upgrade” could have on regular American families.
-If the motivation is to make more money from the parks, all while cutting the NPS budget, then the only result would be making the national parks more expensive and harder for even middle class Americans to enjoy.
+If the goal is to make more money from the parks while cutting the NPS budget, then the only result would make national parks more expensive and harder for even middle class Americans to enjoy.

 The committee’s recommendations demonstrate a deep misunderstanding of the current state of NPS funding while failing to grasp the origin and purpose of the National Park Service itself.

-If enacted, these recommendations could devolve into an irreparable disaster for our nation’s most cherished places and our nation’s most trusted government agency.
+If enacted, these recommendations could create an irreparable disaster for our nation’s most cherished places and our nation’s most trusted government agency.
 (Though the competition is lacking on that last count.)
-The National Park System is too precious to corrupt with wanton commercial impartiality.
+The National Park System is too precious to corrupt with wanton commercial interests.

 Campgrounds not Glampgrounds